tcwalther/bugreport-mosaicml-streaming-lightning-torchrun/README.md

 uv run train_mnist_streaming.py  # this also works fine
 ```

-Then proceed to multi-node training.
+## Multinode
 This repo provides Skypilot files, `sky_torchdata.yaml` and `sky_streaming.yaml` in case you're using Skypilot to provision
 your machines.
-Otherwise, just copy the run steps from these to files.
+Otherwise, just copy the run steps from these two yaml files.
 You will see that the torchdata case trains fine, but the streaming case is stuck.
+The skypilot files
+already set useful environment variables such as `NCCL_DEBUG=INFO`.

 ```